Conclusion-Low-Code-Company/ClientSecurityAddon/README.md

 ## Configuration
 Set the constant `MemberNameAllowCommit` to the value that you will use in your project.
 The name of the attribute to allow commits e.g. `_isCommitAllowed`.
 Set the value in your project configuration and cloud deployment environment.

+**After Startup**
+1. Add the microflow `AfterStartUp` of the module `ClientSecurityAddon` to your applications after startup microflow

 **Domain model - To secure an entity**
 1. Add a boolean member with the value of this constant value e.g. `_isCommitAllowed`
 2. Specifiy no access rights on this member for any module role.

 **Microflows - To allow commits in a microflow**

-- **One object**: Select or drag and drop the `Object allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.
+1. **One object**: Select or drag and drop the `Object allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.

-- **List of objects**: Select or drag and drop the `List allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.
+2. **List of objects**: Select or drag and drop the `List allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.

-- **Alternatively**: In a `Create object` / `Change object` activity in your microflow set the member value to `true`.
+3. **Alternatively**: In a `Create object` / `Change object` activity in your microflow set the member value to `true`.